THE FIRST WORLD WAR

 When we die and leave this earth.

-One final piece of evidence, in addition to the compelling case already made for the argument that ‘Edwin’ Rhodes is, in fact, Edmund Rhodes, is taken from the Lincolnshire Regiment’s official roll of honour for the 1st Battalion where there is a record of one Pte Edmund Rhodes.
 Simpson’s History of the Lincolnshire Regiment, taken from the Regiment’s Official History, describes the action in which Edmund lost his life.
 The 1st Lincolns were to attack Bellewaarde Ridge in the area of Hooge, and by 1.15am on June 16 the battalion was in position, having lost four other-ranks wounded on the march to the front line; it is not thought that Edmund was one of these because if he had been, and had later died from his wounds, he would probably have had a marked grave.
 After a day of fierce fighting, the Lincolns were relieved by the 4th Gordons at about 9.30pm.
 The following day, back at Red Wine Camp, a roll call was taken at midday and the reported losses amongst other ranks were 22 killed, three died of wounds, 76 missing and 265 wounded.
-Edmund, presumably, was amongst the 76 missing…….
+Edmund, presumably, was among the 76 missing…….

 The link with South Willingham appears to come via David’s mother Lydia, for in both the 1901 and 1911 census returns Lydia’s brother David is listed as living at South Willingham with his wife Sarah and daughter Lily.